MarkMessa/ECDSA-Mathematica/README.md

 nP=P+P+⋯+P (n times)
 ```
 Written in that form, it seems that computing nP requires n additions.
 If n has k binary digits, then the algorithm would be O(2^k), which is not really good.
 However, there exist faster algorithms.
 One of them is the double and add algorithm.
 Its principle of operation can be better explained with an example.
-For n=151 it would be written as:
+For example, take n=151:
 ```
 151⋅P=(2^7)P+(2^4)P+(2^2)P+(2^1)P+(2^0)P
 ```